MainulDip/KotlinEveryday/coroutine-tour.md

 - Buffered: When the channel is full, the next `send` call on it suspends until more free space appears.
 - Rendezvous: send call will be suspended untill recieve call.
 - Conflated: send call will overwrite previous call and receive call will get the latest element always

+NB: Rendezvour means -> a meeting at an agreed time and place, typically between two people
 ```kotlin
 val rendezvousChannel = Channel<String>() // By default, a "Rendezvous" channel is created.
 val bufferedChannel = Channel<String>(10)